 Family financial matters are often a taboo topic, plus the source of a number of disputes, increased emotions, and misconceptions.
 And for many of today’s older adults, who maintain a “Depression mentality” from many years of saving for a rainy day and learning to “waste not, want not,” it may be difficult for them to share access to finances with adult children, and to accept the necessity to spend some of those finances on caregiving needs.

-Helping elderly parents with finances is most efficient when started before the need develops, appreciating it could take a number of talks until an understanding can be reached.
+Helping aging parents with finances is most efficient when started before the need develops, appreciating it could take a number of talks until an understanding can be reached.
 These conversation starters will help:

 - “Dad, sooner or later, we have to make some choices regarding the future.
 Now might be the perfect time to take a moment together and examine your wishes in addition to the financial side of making sure we are able to adhere to those wishes.”